rojo-rbx/rbx-dom/docs/xml.md

 |:------|:-----------------------------------------------------------------------|
 | `md5` | A unique identifier for this element, for reference by a type element. |

-Despite its name, the contents of `md5` do not have to be the MD5 hash of the SharedString and instead simply MUST be a unique identifier for this SharedString.
+Despite its name, the contents of `md5` do not have to be the MD5 hash of the `SharedString` and instead simply MUST be a unique identifier for this `SharedString`.

-The value of this element MUST be the SharedString value encoded with Base64.
+The value of this element MUST be the `SharedString` value encoded with Base64.
 <!-- TODO: Verify what form of Base64 and put it here-->

 ## Type Elements